Paul Ford

 Last-minute changes collide with fixed trafficking deadlines.
 QA gets compressed.
 Handoffs are missed.

-The difference between a smooth launch and a scramble is usually the system.
-When the system is missing, people compensate with adrenaline.
-It works for a while, until it doesn’t.
+The difference between a smooth launch and a scramble is usually the process.
+When the process is incomplete, people compensate with adrenaline.
+It works for a while, until it doesn’t..

 Where I start